kanchenjunga circuit trek

 • Basic medicine Kit, Destination t-shirt and cap, water purification tablet

-• One professional English fluency guide, assistant guide (for a group of more than 12 trekkers), and one porter ( 1 porter for 2 trekkers)
+• One professional English fluency guide, assistant guide (for a group of more than 19 trekkers)

-• Experienced Licensed Trekking guide and all his expenses, including meals, salary, equipment, transportation, insurance
+• Experienced Licensed Trekking guide and all his expenses, including meals, salary, equipment, transportation, and insurance

 • Emergency evacuation service if needed (funded by your travel insurance)